Towards Logarithmic GLSM: The r-spin case: Stable log maps with uniform maximal degeneracy

 \step{5}{Verify the extension and uniqueness}

 We show that $f_{S_k}$ is the unique extension of $f_{\eta_u}$ as needed.
-First observe that the pull-back of $f_{S_k}$ along $\psi_{k}$ is the log map $f_{\eta_u}$ minimal with uniform degeneracy.
+First observe that the pullback of $f_{S_k}$ along $\psi_{k}$ is the log map $f_{\eta_u}$ minimal with uniform degeneracy.
 Thus the universality of Proposition \ref{prop:min-umd-universal} implies that $\psi_k$ induces an isomorphism between the generic fiber $f_{S_k,\ul{\eta}}$ of $f_{S_k}$ and $f_{\eta_u}$.
 Using Proposition \ref{prop:min-umd-universal} again, we obtain a log map $f_{S_u}$ over $S_{u}$ which is minimal with uniform maximal degeneracy, and a morphism $S_{k} \to S_u$ with the identity underlying morphism, along which $f_{S_u}$ pulls back to $f_{S_k}$.
 This provides the desired extension of $f_{\eta_u}$.

 To see the uniqueness, let $f_{S_u}$ over $S_u$ be any extension of $f_{\eta_u}$.
 Note that there is a canonical morphism $S_{u} \to S$ along which $f$ pulls back to $f_{S_u}$.
-Since the log combinatorial type $(G,V_{\max})$ is unique as shown in Step 2, the log ideal $\cK_0$ as in Step 3 pulls back to a locally principal log ideal over $S_u$, hence there is a unique morphism $S_u \to S_0$ such that $f_{S_u}$ is the pull-back of $f_{S_0}$.
+Since the log combinatorial type $(G,V_{\max})$ is unique as shown in Step 2, the log ideal $\cK_0$ as in Step 3 pulls back to a locally principal log ideal over $S_u$, hence there is a unique morphism $S_u \to S_0$ such that $f_{S_u}$ is the pullback of $f_{S_0}$.

-By Condition (2) of Section \ref{sss:um-monoid}, the log ideal $\cK_i$ as in Step 4 pulls back to a locally principal log ideal over $S_u$, hence a unique morphism $S_u \to S_k$ such that $f_{S_u}$ is the pull-back of $f_{S_k}$.
-Applying the universality of Proposition \ref{prop:min-umd-universal} one more time, we obtain an isomorphism $S_u \to S_k$ compatible with pull-back of log maps.
+By Condition (2) of Section \ref{sss:um-monoid}, the log ideal $\cK_i$ as in Step 4 pulls back to a locally principal log ideal over $S_u$, hence a unique morphism $S_u \to S_k$ such that $f_{S_u}$ is the pullback of $f_{S_k}$.
+Applying the universality of Proposition \ref{prop:min-umd-universal} one more time, we obtain an isomorphism $S_u \to S_k$ compatible with pullback of log maps.